2026 Governance Conference

 • Connect with service providers who support governance, operations and member service across the pooling community

 Governance Conference features sessions spotlighting core governance concepts and the newest issues affecting pools.
-More information about the schedule will be available soon.

 Who Should Attend